-Figure 29 depicts a concept definition diagram as used in the Workbench Utilities at the time of writing.
+Figure 31 depicts a concept definition diagram as used in the Workbench Utilities at the time of writing.

 The most distinguishing feature of this approach is the removal of the “equivalence” symbol as an abbreviation.
-This enables the concept’s parents to appear above the “concept in focus” while attributes appear on the right without excess clutter (as depicted in Error!
-Reference source not found.Figure 30).
+This enables the concept’s parents to appear above the “concept in focus” while attributes appear on the right without excess clutter (as depicted in Figure 32).

-Note that this diagram also includes child concepts of the “concept in focus” below, and relationships of which the “concept in focus” is a target on the left.
+Note that this diagram also includes child concepts of the “concept in focus” below, and attributes of which the “concept in focus” is a target on the left.
 This results in

 The arrows emanating from the “concept in focus” showing the definition of the “concept in focus”